-At the end of the three-point calibration sequence, replace the wiper (see section 12.1) Sleeve and sleeve cap.
+At the end of the three-point calibration sequence, replace the Sleeve and sleeve cap.

 6.10.8.
 Two-point Calibration

 Two-point calibration should be carried out weekly.
 For this, Point 1 and Point 2 solutions are required.
 The two solutions can be at any temperature between 5°C and 30°C but they both must be the same temperature (within 1°C).